How To Diagnose And Treat Internal Parasites In Fish

 Treating The Entire Tank With Metroplex, Focus And Garlic Guard

 These are all products that are produced by Seachem and are widely used and recommended in the aquarium hobby.
 They each do something different, so maintaining a good stock of them is always a great idea when keeping fish.
-The combination of these helpful medications and an isolation tank is a perfect first-line of defense against many parasites and diseases that you may encounter while keeping fish.
+The combination of these helpful medications and an isolation tank is a perfect first line of defense against many parasites and diseases that you may encounter while keeping fish.

 Metroplex is a great resource for treating protozoan parasites in your home aquarium.
-This medication can be used both in the water column of your tank to be slowly absorbed for treatment of bacterial disease, or it can be mixed with focus, garlic guard and fish food to create an edible medication used to treat internal parasites.
+This medication can be used both in the water column of your tank to be slowly absorbed for the treatment of bacterial disease, or it can be mixed with focus, garlic guard, and fish food to create an edible medication used to treat internal parasites.

 Medicating The Food